-Embark in DarwinBoard the Coral Princess this morning as you depart on your Australian small ship cruise.
-Farewelling Darwin Harbor, cross Cambridge Gulf and sail into Western Australian waters.
-This afternoon join your Expedition Staff for an informative introduction to the Kimberley before meeting your fellow travelers and friendly crew at the Captain’s Welcome Cocktails.
+Embark in DarwinBoard the Coral Princess this morning to depart on your Australian small ship cruise.
+Departing Darwin Harbor, cross Cambridge Gulf and sail into Western Australian waters.
+This afternoon join Expedition Staff for an informative introduction to the Kimberley before meeting fellow travelers and friendly crew at the Captain’s Welcome Cocktails.

-King George River & FallsToday discover the first of the Kimberley’s ‘big’ rivers, the mighty King George.
-Aboard the Explorer, your specially designed excursion vessel, explore scenic gorges, and in inflatable zodiacs cruise close to the base of magnificent King George Falls, the tallest waterfall in Western Australia towering some 80 meters above the river below.
+King George River & FallsDiscover the first of the Kimberley’s ‘big’ rivers, the mighty King George.
+Aboard the Explorer, a specially designed excursion vessel, explore scenic gorges, and in inflatable zodiacs cruise close to the base of magnificent King George Falls, the tallest waterfall in Western Australia towering some 80 meters above the river below.
 Later, visit Tranquil Bay for beach walking and exploration.

-Vansittart Bay DC3 & Jar IslandJoin your Expedition Leader on a walk across salt flats to view the wreckage of a US Air Force DC3 which crash landed on the beach during WWII.
+Vansittart Bay DC3 & Jar IslandJoin the Expedition Leader on a walk across salt flats to view the wreckage of a US Air Force DC3 which crash landed on the beach during WWII.
 Later, visit Jar Island and discover the island’s outstanding rock art gallery.
-Your Guest Lecturers will point out fine examples of the Kimberley’s mysterious Bradshaw Paintings (Gwion), dating back some 20,000 years.
+Guest Lecturers point out fine examples of the Kimberley’s mysterious Bradshaw Paintings (Gwion), dating back some 20,000 years.

-Hathaway's Hideaway & Mitchell FallsAfter anchoring in Winyalken Bay travel ashore aboard the Explorer to explore the maze of natural sandstone caves known as Hathaway’s Hideaway.
+Hathaway's Hideaway & Mitchell FallsAfter anchoring in Winyalken Bay, travel ashore aboard the Explorer to explore the maze of natural sandstone caves known as Hathaway’s Hideaway.
 Later, helicopters are available for optional scenic flights over the Mitchell Plateau for close up views of the mighty four-tiered Mitchell Falls.
-This evening, enjoy a spectacular Indian Ocean sunset as we indulge in a gourmet Aussie Beach BBQ.
+This evening, enjoy a spectacular Indian Ocean sunset as you indulge in a gourmet Aussie Beach BBQ.

 Bigge Island & Careening BayDiscover the rock art gallery on Bigge Island, featuring fine examples of both Wandjina and Bradshaw art.
 Then, explore Careening Bay which was named by Phillip Parker King after his ship ‘HMC Mermaid’ was careened during his second voyage of discovery in the Kimberley.
-Your lecturers will lead you to the site of a large boab tree baring the inscription “HMC Mermaid – 1820”, still clearly visible almost 200 years later.
+Lecturers lead to the site of a large boab tree bearing the inscription “HMC Mermaid – 1820”, still clearly visible almost 200 years later.

-Montgomery Reef & Doubtful BayToday savor a truly unforgettable moment as Montgomery Reef ‘rises’ out of the ocean as the tide ebbs.
-Join your Expedition Staff aboard the Explorer and zodiacs to experience this natural phenomenon up close and discover the reef’s diverse marine life including turtles, manta rays and reef sharks.
+Montgomery Reef & Doubtful BaySavor a truly unforgettable moment as Montgomery Reef ‘rises’ out of the ocean as the tide ebbs.
+Join Expedition Staff aboard the Explorer and zodiacs to experience this natural phenomenon up close and discover the reef’s diverse marine life including turtles, manta rays and reef sharks.
 Later, cruise through scenic Doubtful Bay.

 Raft Point & Ruby FallsCruising through Kuri Bay, home of the south sea pearl industry, travel ashore at Raft Point and visit a secluded and very interesting Aboriginal rock art gallery to view Wandjina art and the mysterious Bradshaw Paintings (Gwion).
 Later, explore Red Cone Creek and enjoy a cooling dip at Ruby Falls.

 Horizontal Falls & Buccaneer ArchipelagoCruise through the Buccaneer Archipelago, home to over 800 islands.
-In Talbot Bay, the region’s 12 meter tides create an amazing spectacle, the unique Horizontal Falls, described by legendary naturalist David Attenborough as “one the greatest natural wonders in the world”.
-Board the zodiacs for an exhilarating, ride through the falls.
+In Talbot Bay, the region’s 12 meter tides create an amazing spectacle, the unique Horizontal Falls, described by legendary naturalist Sir David Attenborough as “one the greatest natural wonders in the world”.
+The amazing power of the falls is revealed when the region’s 12 meter tides turn, forcing millions of liters of water to rush through the narrow gaps between cliffs.
+Board the zodiacs for an exhilarating ride through the falls.
 Later, explore Silica Beach on Hidden Island with its stunning white sands and crystal clear waters.